solvexia/solvexia-api-docs/processes/processes.md

 3. [Create a process run](#create-a-process-run)
 4. [Get a list of process runs](#get-a-list-of-process-runs)

-## List users processes
+## List users' processes

 List all processes available to the user.
+Returns all the processes that user has access to if any of the filters provided in query parameters are not provided.

 ```apacheconfig
 GET /api/v1/processes